gabrielmissio/hyperledger-fabric-javascript-sample/README.md

 # hyperledger-fabric-javascript-sample

 > :construction: If your primary operating system is Windows, consider using WSL (Windows Subsystem for Linux).
-> :construction: See how to enable and use WSL at this [link](https://docs.microsoft.com/en-us/windows/wsl/install-manual)
+See how to enable and use WSL at this [link](https://docs.microsoft.com/en-us/windows/wsl/install-manual)

 ## Dependencies